idrave/FOND-ASP/README.md

     This version will assume effects of ND-actions are not fair and hence will look for strong solutions.
 For example:

-2. Use the `asplanner` planner without any specialization but over a PDDL version that includes _no_ fairness constraints, that is, no `(:fairness :a ... b: ...)` clauses.
+2. Use the `asplanner` planner without any specialization but with the PDDL file of the FOND problem "as is" (i.e., with no modifications).
+Note this PDDL will includes _no_ fairness constraints, that is, no `(:fairness :a ... b: ...)` clauses and thus every non-determinism will be adversarial.

+As one can see, in both above cases, the PDDL file remains the same and includes no conditional fairness directives.

+#### FOND problem under sate-fair semantics

-Similarly, to solve standard FOND problems under the state-fair semantic (and hence look for strong-cyclic solution plans) one can either:
+Similarly, to solve standard FOND problems under the _state-fair semantics_ (and hence look for strong-cyclic solution plans) one can either:

 1. Use a _specialized_ version of the `aspplaner` planner to _strong cyclic_ together with  the PDDL file of the FOND problem as is, with no modifications.

     ```bash
     python -m fcfond.main -pddl [DOMAIN PROBLEM] --strongcyclic